 Geometric and algebraic approaches to the analysis and design of nonlinear control systems.
 Nonlinear controllability and observability, feedback stabilization and linearization, asymptotic observers, tracking problems, trajectory generation, zero dynamics and inverse systems, singular perturbations and vibrational control.

 EECS 670.
 Special Topics in Computer Architecture

-Prerequisite: permission of instructor.
-(3 credits) Current topics of interest in computer architecture.
-This course may be repeated for credit.
+Current topics of interest in computer architecture.
+This course may be repeated for architecture.
+Course Profile (ATLAS)